queball1999/GoCrypt/README.md

 ## Installation

-For the latest pre-built versions of the application, check the Releases[https://github.com/queball1999/GoCrypt/releases] page on the repository.
+For the latest pre-built versions of the application, check the [Releases](https://github.com/queball1999/GoCrypt/releases) page on the repository.

 ## Usage

-Once installed, simply right-click on any file or folder in Windows Explorer and select the QCrypt option from the context menu.
+Once installed, simply right-click on any file or folder in Windows Explorer and select the GoCrypt option from the context menu.
 You will be prompted to enter a password to either encrypt or decrypt the selected item.

 ## Contributing